nuti-t/al_a356_classification/README.md

 # Aluminium Al-A356 Classification

 This project is aimed to classify the Aluminium Al-A356 into 5 classes from the microstructure image.
 Al-A356 can be classified by Eutectic Silicon shape.
 The lower class is larger and longer than the higher class.
 The main problem in Aluminium Al-A356 classification is the similarity of the adjacent classes which is very hard to classify by the human perceptual, so I use the CNNs(Convolutional Neural Networks) to solve this problem.
+My model has 93.27% accuracy , 0.9319 f1-score and 0.9389 recall.

 Prediction result: